Oneirical/The-Games-Foxes-Play/design/Development Logs/23-05-26 - Tail Between My Legs.md

 * Pure 60 FPS crispy goodness (well, when using Tauri, that is)
 * A 1920x1080 resolution that actually makes sense
-* A gloriously juicy UI redesign
+* [A gloriously juicy UI redesign](https://cdn.discordapp.com/attachments/504088568084561930/1111805672372322364/image.png), unfinished (still need to readd the minimap and many other features...) but already showing promise
 * A code architecture that does *not* instill desires in me to abandon society and live in the woods when I look at it

+That *one* unholy multicoloured text function had to be redone from scratch, and it was just as horrible the second time around as it was the first time.
+I spent an unreasonable amount of time trying to get some random npm library to do the work for me, but got crushed under the might of a thousand compatibility errors, and had to do things my way instead.
+But hey.
+Now I can have bold and italic text!

-I have also unlocked a lot more visual tricks to add some pizazz to my otherwise minimalist graphics, like this cool looking [blur effect]().
+I have also unlocked a lot more visual tricks to add some pizazz to my otherwise minimalist graphics, like this annoying [blur effect](https://cdn.discordapp.com/attachments/504088568084561930/1111806814120579092/image.png).
 It is giving me delusions of grandeur to make this game actually look good despite my non-existent art skills.
 Please dispense a slap to my facial regions to knock some sense into me.